verge-io/docs/docs/product-guide/network-dashboards.md

 Network Dashboards provide a wealth of helpful information: data that can assist to monitor, tune, and troubleshoot networks in your system.
 They provide at-a-glance information and allow many clickable areas for “drilling down” to access more specific information where needed.
 There is a Networks Dashboard that displays summary information for all your Networks and links to more detailed information, such as the Dashboard for any individual Network.

-## Networks (Overview) Dashboard
+## The All-Networks Dashboard
-The Networks Dashboard contains summary information for all the networks in the system.
+The All-Networks Dashboard contains summary information for all the networks in the system.

-**To access the Networks Dashboard:**
+**To access the All-Networks Dashboard:**
 Click on **Networks** from the Main Dashboard (quick-link or left menu.)